HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/get_the_code/prepare_load_images.md

 You can now pull images from the Harbor container registry.

-### From HCL Digital Experience 9.5 package
+### From the HCL Digital Experience 9.5 package

 The HCL Digital Experience 9.5 Container Update packages are provided in a compressed .zip file, that can easily be unzipped using a utility of your choice.
 Refer to the latest [Container file listing](../../../image_list.md) topic for a list of the files contained in the .zip archive.

 Unzip the archive.

-To load the individual image files, you may use the following command, replacing the name of each image you would like to load.
-You will have to run this command multiple times to load all images.
+To load the individual image files, use the following command, replacing the name of each image you want to load.
+You have to run this command multiple times to load all images.

 ```sh
 # Command to load container image into local repository